IanW6374/Raspberry-Garage/README.md

 # Raspberry-Garage

-This is a Homebridge dynamic platform plugin which exposes remote light and garage door accessories through a remote API.
+This is a device controller which exposes devices such garage door opener, lights, temperature and humidity sensors which can be controlled either via local switches or through the remote API.

 ### Features:

 * Accessories are dynamically created when the platform is started
-* Control remote accessories through API
+* Control and monitor status of devices through API
 * Support of dynamic updates from accessories to support garage door state monitoring and local garage door / light activation.
+* Homebridge dynamic platform plugin compatible (https://github.com/IanW6374/homebridge-dynamicAPI)

 ### Optional Features: